Armenian Studies Program

 Der Mugrdechian was named in 2008 as the editor of The Armenian Series at The Press at California State University, Fresno.
 Armenian titled books in a variety of disciplines will be published in the Series.

-Der Mugrdechian was honored as the "Man of the Year" by the Knights and Daughters
+Der Mugrdechian was the recipient of the "Aurora Mardiganian" medal bestowed by the

 Der Mugrdechian co-edited, with Bedross Der Matossian, Western Armenian in the 21st Century: Challenges and New Approaches.
 The book is number 7 in the Armenian Series at Fresno State.
 (The Press at California